TheManufactoryChecklists/machine-docs/README.md

 # Machine Documentation for The Manufactory

 This repository organizes machine documentation by room, mirroring the physical layout of **The Manufactory – Cincinnati’s Makerspace**.
-Each machine has its own Markdown file containing safety notes, operating procedures, and quickstart guidance.
+Each machine has its own markdown file containing safety notes, operating procedures, maintenance & servicing info, and quickstart guidance.
 The goal is to make information easy to find, easy to understand, and easy to maintain.

 ---